-Before using an External Check monitor, contact uptime software Client Support Services for assistance.
-You will need specific detailed instructions for configuring this monitor depending on the nature of the applications that will be generating asynchronous events for up time.
+Before using an External Check monitor, contact IDERA Customer Support for assistance.
+You need specific detailed instructions for configuring this monitor depending on the nature of the applications that generate asynchronous events for Uptime Infrastructure Monitor.

 Configuring External Check Monitors